-- Monitor completion of the Chinatown Service Center project. - Award grant funding to a minimum of 50 Board and Care facilities for the CCE Program.
-Complete construction rehabilitation planning, including the creation of a Scope of Work and cost proposal for all construction projects; and commence construction on projects.
+- Monitor completion of the Chinatown Service Center project. - Complete construction rehabilitation planning, including the creation of a Scope of Work and cost proposal for all construction projects; and commence construction on CCE projects.

 HOME AMERICAN RESCUE PLAN (HOME-ARP)

 Mission: Provide housing, supportive services, and shelter to individuals experiencing homelessness and other vulnerable populations.